alexanderlzhu/linux/Documentation/admin-guide/mm/transhuge.rst

 is necessary to read ``/proc/PID/smaps`` and count the FileHugeMapped fields for each mapping.

+The utilization of transparent hugepages can be viewed by reading ``/sys/kernel/debug/thp_utilization``.
+The utilization of a THP is defined as the ratio of non zero filled 4kb pages to the total number of pages in a THP.
+The buckets are labelled by the range of total utilized 4kb pages with one line per utilization bucket.
+Each line contains the total number of THPs in that bucket and the total number of zero filled 4kb pages summed over all THPs in that bucket.
+The last two lines show the timestamp and duration respectively of the most recent scan over all of physical memory.

 Note that reading the smaps file is expensive and reading it frequently will incur overhead.